anikita/anikita.github.io/_posts/2025-09-23-the-ontology-of-systems-engineering.md

   - Gadamer challenges the objectivity of scientific understanding and emphasizes that meaning arises from historical, cultural, and linguistic traditions.
   - **Key idea**: Understanding is not methodological but dialogical.
 The “hermeneutic circle” involves a **recursive process** through which parts and wholes inform one another in an evolving understanding.

 Heidegger, M. (1962). *Being and Time* (J. Macquarrie & E. Robinson, Trans.).
 Blackwell Publishers Ltd. (Original work published 1927).
   - Heidegger redefines ontology by exploring the nature of being (Sein) through the lens of human experience (Dasein).
   - **Key idea**: The meaning of being is not given as static essence but is revealed through context, time (temporality), and *involvement* in the world (Being-in-the-world).

+{% include custom-footer.html %}